eceo-epfl/deepreefmap-api/README.md

-# SOIL API
+# RIVER API
-The backend API for the SOIL lab
+The backend API for the RIVER lab

 ### Seed the database with some data